 Religion/ Existentialism

 Although it doesn’t say anything about the anthropomorphic God/Gods that most of our religions put forth, the film portrays a powerful imagery of a superior force that leads mankind.
 A parent figure who is holding our hands while we take baby steps.
 According to the movie, that mysterious power enabled us to evolve to become who we are today.
 Our endless curiosity is leading us from one monolith to another.
 To where?
 Ultimate knowledge or God or a meaning for our lives?
-Could be anything.
+It could be anything.
 In any case, the desperate search is real.
 We consider ourselves special and superior compared to other animals.
-While science explains that via evolution, some of us believe in a divine purpose or something that we are unable to perceive with our limited capabilities.
+At the same time, science explains that via evolution, some of us believe in a divine purpose or something that we are unable to perceive with our limited capabilities.
 Considering the size and age of the universe, human beings are negligible specks of dust.
 Isn’t it incredibly arrogant of us to insist that no superior intelligent beings exist?

 On the other hand, the possibility or even confirmation of the existence of a superior being doesn’t say much.
 It is the nature of that being that matters.
-Is it going to be an entity who judges and rewards us based on our actions?
+Is it going to be an entity that judges and rewards us based on our actions?
 Or is it an entity that couldn’t care less about what we do?
 Such allegories are deliberately missing in the film.
-In fact, while describing the monolith in the recorded message, Dr. Floyd explicitly says “Its origin and purpose is still a mystery” implying that the film doesn’t want to say / doesn’t know anything about the purpose of the alien/God.
+In fact, while describing the monolith in the recorded message, Dr. Floyd explicitly says “Its origin and purpose is still a mystery” implying that the film doesn’t want to say/doesn’t know anything about the purpose of the alien/God.
 Interestingly, that’s the final line of dialogue in the movie!

 As I was saying, the spiritual journey that the movie takes us along doesn’t subscribe to theism or agnosticism or anything in particular.
 It is totally up to the audience.
 That ranges from the belief of a theist in the existence of an ever-so-kind, loving God to the cynicism of an agnostic to the depressing pointlessness of life that a nihilist might choose.
 Nevertheless, at the very least, Kubrick establishes how insignificant we are and how teeny tiny our so-called technological advancements are!
 We have got light-years to go forward before we sleep.